Medical Reserve Corps

 What is the MRC?

-The Medical Reserve Corps (MRC) is a group of locally organized medical and non-medical volunteers working together to strengthen the health and safety of Central Utah.
-The goal of the MRC is to identify, train, and prepare volunteers for activation before a public health emergency.
+The Medical Reserve Corps (MRC) is a dedicated group of locally organized medical and non-medical volunteers collaborating to help the health and safety of Central Utah.
+Our mission revolves around identifying, training, and preparing volunteers for prompt activation before a public health emergency arises.

 Why volunteer?

-When a disaster or public health emergency occurs, local resources may be overwhelmed.
-Volunteers who are registered, credentialed, and trained in advance can immediately participate in emergency response efforts.
-The Central Utah Medical Reserve Corps organizes and trains volunteers BEFORE disaster strikes.
-Volunteers will also have an option to participate with non-disaster opportunities in the community such as fairs, booths, conferences, and events if they so choose.
+In times of disaster or public health crises, local resources can become overwhelmed.
+By joining the Central Utah MRC, volunteers who are registered, credentialed, and trained in advance can swiftly engage in emergency response efforts.
+We focus on organizing and training volunteers proactively, ensuring readiness before disaster strikes.
+Additionally, volunteers have the opportunity to participate in non-disaster community events such as fairs, booths, conferences, and more.

 Who can volunteer?
 (Anyone)